awsdocs/aws-glue-developer-guide/doc_source/author-job.md

 1. Initially, AWS Glue generates a script, but you can also edit this script to add sources, targets, and transforms\.
 For more information about transforms, see [Built\-In Transforms](built-in-transforms.md)\.

 1. You specify how your job is invoked, either on demand, by a time\-based schedule, or by an event\.
-For more information, see [Triggering Jobs in AWS Glue](trigger-job.md)\.
+For more information, see [Starting Jobs and Crawlers Using Triggers](trigger-job.md)\.

 1. Based on your input, AWS Glue generates a PySpark or Scala script\.
 You can tailor the script based on your business needs\.
 For more information, see [Editing Scripts in AWS Glue](edit-script.md)\.